michaud-jacobs/thesis/README.md

 # thesis

 This repository contains Magma code and output files to support the computations in my PhD thesis.
+The thesis is not yet publicly available, but will be in the near future.

 The files are organised into seven folders, each of which corresponds to a chapter in my thesis.
 The code for each chapter is based on the code accompanying the article to which each chapter corresponds.
 Each folder contains its own README.md file with a more detailed description of its contents.
 The folders are as follows: